 - Increasing popularity of low-carbon lifestyles (opportunity)

 Amazon has opportunities to improve its environmental impact in response to the rising interest in environmental programs.
-For example, based on this external factor, an improvement in Amazon’s corporate social responsibility strategy could significantly contribute to satisfying such interest.
-In relation, there are major opportunities in business sustainability.
-For instance, the company could implement higher sustainability standards to further enhance its strong brand image as an e-commerce organization [Read: SWOT Analysis of Amazon].
-Moreover, the increasing popularity of low-carbon lifestyles provides opportunities for Amazon.com Inc. to boost its corporate image.
+Such interest is a direct consequence of ecological challenges, such as waste management and energy consumption.
+Based on this external factor, an improvement in Amazon.com Inc.’s corporate social responsibility strategy could enhance the company’s environmental impact.
+In relation, this PESTEL/PESTLE analysis notes major opportunities in the area of business sustainability.
+For example, higher sustainability standards can further improve environmental impact and strengthen the brand image of the e-commerce organization, based on the business strengths identified in the SWOT Analysis of Amazon.com Inc. Furthermore, the increasing popularity of low-carbon lifestyles provides opportunities for the company to boost its corporate image as a leader in the e-commerce industry.
 The company could implement extensive energy-saving policies in its operations for this purpose.
-This aspect of the PESTEL/PESTLE analysis of Amazon shows the significance of a comprehensive corporate social responsibility strategy to increase the company’s competence in its remote or macro-environment.
+This aspect of the PESTEL/PESTLE analysis of Amazon shows the significance of a comprehensive corporate social responsibility strategy to increase the company’s competence in addressing the ecological concerns its remote or macro-environment.

 - Rising product regulation (opportunity)

-Rising product regulation is seen as a result of societal demands on business organizations.
-This external factor creates opportunities for Amazon.com Inc. to intensify its efforts in reducing counterfeit sale on its online retail website.
-Also, the company has opportunities to grow, based on the external factor of easing import and export regulations.
-For example, Amazon can expand its global operations to exploit the increasing ability of sellers to access overseas supplies.
-Moreover, the company has opportunities to strengthen its brand image through appropriate corporate social responsibility policies that address rising environmental protection regulations.
+Rising product regulation is seen as a result of societal demands on consumer safety and customer security.
+In the PESTEL/PESTLE analysis framework, this external factor creates opportunities for Amazon.com Inc. to intensify its efforts in reducing counterfeit sale on its online retail website.
+Also, the company has opportunities to grow, based on the external factor of changing import and export regulations.
+For example, Amazon can expand its global operations to exploit the increasing ability of sellers to access overseas suppliers.
+Moreover, the e-commerce company has opportunities to strengthen its brand image through appropriate corporate social responsibility policies that address rising environmental protection regulations.
 Such effort can increase business competitiveness in the remote or macro-environment.
-Based on this aspect of the PESTEL/PESTLE Analysis model, Amazon can ensure long-term e-commerce success through regulatory compliance.
+Based on this aspect of the PESTEL/PESTLE analysis model, Amazon can ensure long-term e-commerce success through regulatory compliance.

 Amazon.com Inc. remains the top player in the online retail market.
-The company has shown resilience despite increasing competition with companies like Walmart [Read: PESTEL/PESTLE Analysis of Walmart].
-This PESTEL/PESTLE Analysis of Amazon identifies key issues that are critical to the company’s long-term success.
-A recommendation is for the company to expand its operations in developing markets, which present rapid economic development and high e-commerce growth potential.
+The company has shown resilience despite increasing competition with companies like Walmart.
+This PESTEL/PESTLE analysis of Amazon identifies key issues that are critical to the company’s long-term success.
+A recommendation is to expand the company’s operations into developing markets, which present rapid economic development and high e-commerce growth potential.
 Also, the company must address IT security issues by continuing and enhancing its current strategies for IT security and integrity.
-Such issues affect consumer confidence and the stability of the firm’s remote or macro-environment.
-In addition, based on the external factors in this PESTEL/PESTLE analysis, it is recommended that Amazon must boost its brand strength through a corporate social responsibility strategy that addresses current issues linking business and the natural environment.
+These issues affect consumer confidence and the stability of the company’s remote or macro-environment.
+In addition, based on the external factors in this PESTEL/PESTLE analysis, it is recommended that Amazon boost its brand strength through a corporate social responsibility strategy that addresses current issues that link the business to the natural environment.

 - Amazon.com, Inc. Form 10-K.